-But the oddsmakers saw only Canzoneri’s hot streak of 14 straight victories, and his one-sided win over Ambers the previous May, and decided it was now Ambers who was the underdog.
-How wrong they were, as that night it soon became clear to a near-capacity crowd in Madison Square Garden that Canzoneri just didn’t have it anymore.
+But the oddsmakers saw only Canzoneri’s hot streak of fourteen straight win and his one-sided victory over Ambers the previous May, and decided it was now the man from Herkimer, New York who was the underdog.
+How wrong they were, as that night it became clear to a near-capacity crowd in Madison Square Garden that Canzoneri just didn’t have it anymore.

-“I was slow tonight,” lamented the former champion in his dressing room, blaming his showing on a four month layoff.
+“I was slow tonight,” lamented the former champ in his dressing room, blaming his showing on a four month layoff.
 “Guess I needed a fight under my belt.
 I’d like to take him right back tomorrow.”

 The new champion echoed that sentiment: “Tony beat me a year ago because he was too fast and experienced.
 Tonight he punched as hard as ever but he was terribly slow and I had no trouble hitting him.
 Of course I’ll give him another fight if he wants it, because I know he’ll never be the old Canzoneri again.”